 Or take the case of a nonprofit organization that relies on the strength of its community of supporters to survive.
 The organization’s capacity to communicate between directors and members, attract new members, activate existing ones, and organize around issues is key.
 Maybe the organization is working to stimulate conversation around bullying in schools or encourage its members to write their Congressional Representatives about an environmental bill.
 These organizations need tools that inspire their members to share news and information, self-organize, and collaborate on projects.

 Whether you are an enterprise or a non-profit organization, all this information turns into useless chaos unless it is organized.
 That is where knowledge management systems come into play.
 The ideal knowledge management software is one that provides a variety of tools to choose from and allows for easy customization to suit an organization’s specific process needs.
 Finally, an added “must” is simple, but effective content moderation and permissioning modules.

 Knowledge management is becoming more and more important for businesses to stay competitive.

 Even though knowledge management has been a recognized field for a long time, its star is on the rise.
 Even PMI, the world’s leading professional association for project management, is considering including knowledge management as the tenth knowledge area to it’s existing body of project management practices.
-These practices are gaining momentum as more and more companies recognize the dramatic impact that good knowledge management can have on their businesses.
+These practices are gaining momentum as more and more companies recognize the dramatic impact that the best knowledge management tools can have on their businesses.
 In addition, distributed workforces are on the rise, which means more organizations than ever need to enable their teams to work and collaborate from multiple geographical locations.